GaloisInc/grease/doc/sexp.md

-# Writing S-expression programs
+# The S-expression language

-In addition to binaries and LLVM bitcode files, GREASE supports analysis of programs written in several variants of the [Crucible S-expression language].
+This page describes how GREASE uses the the [Crucible S-expression language].
+There are two ways that GREASE interacts with this language:

+1. Users can provide [overrides](overrides.md) written in it.
+2. Developers can write test-cases in it, see [S-expression programs](sexp-progs.md).

 Each language supported by GREASE extends the base S-expression language with additional types and operations, see: